Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

 \Cref{fig:interviews} overviews how the interviewees use the logging system and their feedback about the data quality.
-On the one hand, the interviewees indicate a diverse spectrum of information they use from the system, e.g., acquire more context to the information from other systems running in the production, stay informed about deviation cases, read about results of specific experiments, or learn only about critical events over the past 30 days.
-On the other hand, the interviewees agree on the problems in the data quality and describe it as semi-complete.
+On the one hand, the interviewees indicated a diverse spectrum of information they use from the system, e.g., acquiring more context to the information from other systems running in the production, staying informed about deviation cases, reading about results of specific experiments, or learning only about critical events over the past 30 days.
+On the other hand, the interviewees agreed on the problems in the data quality and described it as semi-complete.
 For example, the interviewees revealed that they often require oral communication to clarify unclear logged information.
-Additionally, they may need to refer to external sources of information to understand the full picture (e.g., emails, work chats, or attached files).
-Moreover, reporting style is person-dependent and sometimes lacks a reporting standard for specific types of events.
-The diverse writing styles may also depend on the type of reported event, i.e., reporting about some types of events required a higher level of detail, and reporting about others required only short messages due to using other systems for these events.
+Additionally, they may have needed to refer to external sources of information to understand the full picture (e.g., emails, work chats, or attached files).
+Moreover, the reporting style was person-dependent and sometimes lacked a reporting standard for specific events.
+The diverse writing styles may have depended on the type of reported event, i.e., reporting about some events required a higher level of detail, whereas reporting about others required only short messages due to using other systems for these events.

-The interviews confirmed our hypotheses about the high variation of the data quality and the rather short lifespan of the logged information.
-We learned from the interviewees that some records contained very detailed information, and some were rather scarce.
-We also learned that depending on the criticality of the events, interest in the records varies on average between 24h to 30 days.
-If the interviewees need to find any information, they apply available filters and read through a filtered list of logs.
-Occasionally, they use a string-match search to find records that contain very specific keywords that they have previously seen in the text.
+The interviews confirmed our hypotheses about the high data quality variation and the logged information's short lifespan.
+We learned from the interviewees that some records contained very detailed information, and some were scarce.
+We also learned that depending on the criticality of the events, interest in the records varies on average between 24 hours and 30 days.
+If the interviewees needed to find any information, they applied available filters to the logged records and read through a filtered list.
+Occasionally, they use a string-match search to find records containing specific keywords they have previously seen in the text.